-Quay Street is a popular and significant street in the city centre.
-It connects people to Tāmaki and Aotearoa through ferries, buses, trains and cruise liners.
-Quay street is a gateway to Auckland City and over the next 10 years, we are expecting an eight-fold increase in people using this space to get into and around the City Centre, highlighting its importance as a people focused place.
+Quay Street is a popular, important street in the city centre.
+It connects people to Tāmaki and Aotearoa through ferries, buses, trains, and cruise liners.
+It's a gateway to Auckland city centre.

 Caption: Artists impression of the Quay Street enhancements looking East

 Caption: Artists impression of the Quay Street northern footpath looking West.

-- reducing four lanes of traffic to two, from Lower Albert Street to Commerce Street
+- reducing 4 lanes of traffic to 2 from Lower Albert Street to Commerce Street.

-- increasing space for events and trading opportunities
+- increasing space for events and business opportunities.

 - adding a cycleway separated from traffic.

 How will Quay Street look once construction is complete

-Between Lower Albert Street and Lower Hobson Street there will be one traffic lane in either direction, dedicated bus lanes in either direction and a bi-directional cycleway.
+Between Lower Albert Street and Lower Hobson Street, there will be one traffic lane in either direction, dedicated bus lanes in either direction, and a cycleway that goes in both directions.

-Between Commerce Street and Lower Albert Street there will be one traffic lane in either direction and a bi-directional cycleway
+Between Commerce Street and Lower Albert Street, there will be one traffic lane in either direction and a cycleway that goes in both directions.